HDFGroup/hdf5_plugins/docs/RegisteredFilterPlugins.md

 |32029   |<a href="#trpx">TERSE/PROLIX</a>    |A lossless and fast compression of the diffraction data|
 |32030   |<a href="#ffmpeg">FFMPEG</a>    |A lossy compression filter based on ffmpeg video library|

----
-**NOTE**
+> [!NOTE]
-Please contact the maintainer of a filter for help with the filter/compression support in HDF5.
+> Please contact the maintainer of a filter for help with the filter/compression support in HDF5.
----

 ## <center>The Filters</center>